 There are no significant issues with the restoration or the original structure.
-The design is well-researched and replicates and restores countless features.
+The design is wellresearched and replicates and restores countless features.
 Marvin all-wood windows be used to replicate the originals to the extent possible with SDLs.
+A detailed material list is needed, but that is all.
 There are some minor issues with the design that need to be addressed by the Commission and its guidance is requested.
 The rear addition is larger than we would typically approve on a building of this scale and it is designed to be too similar to the original building.
 The size of the addition is necessary to the use and its street presence is minimized, so it does not break any firm rules.
 HPC and DCD staff have raised this issue with the applicants multiple times.
 Differentiation can be modest, but it must exist.
 Suggested changes are listed in the conditions section.
 The new side entry replicates the front too closely and is thus out of scale on a one-story section of the building.
 The design of the entry should be tweaked.
 Widening the entry area may be sufficient to reduce the excess vertical emphasis.

 The front patio presents some complications.
 Typically front additions are not approved.
-This is a minor deck feature that, while not historically accurate, does not detract from the appearance.
+This is a minor deck feature that while not historically accurate, does not detract from the appearance.
 Details must be provided on how it will be differentiated in appearance from the original structure.
 It also must be shown to be as structurally independent as possible so that future removal would be possible.
-A detailed material list for the addition and any roofing remains needed.